Last Updated on February 1, 2023 by Dave Schoenbeck

 - Keep another list of the items that didn’t make your weekly list.
 This helps you start next week’s planning and allows you to park the less critical issues.
 You will feel much better having a place to start with next week’s preparation, and you won’t lose track of your ideas.

 - Every Friday afternoon begins a new vacation.
 Plan to have your work done by Thursday so you can use Friday for additional tasks or to get started on next week’s work.
-Plan something you love to do on Saturday morning as a reward for getting your job done during the week.
+Plan something you love to do on Saturday morning as a reward for completing your job during the week.

 - Enlist an accountability partner.
 Proclaim to your spouse or a friend what you are committing to getting done and what the prize will be when you accomplish it.
-(It’s okay if the reward is just a peaceful, stress-free weekend.)
+(It’s okay if the reward is a peaceful, stress-free weekend.)
 Check-in with your partner throughout the week to update them on your progress.

 Coach Dave